 What is a typical day like?

 The day usually starts around 07.00-07.30.
-At 07.30 we have breakfast and at 08.00 we have colours (morning assembly).
+At 07.30 we have breakfast and at 08.00 we have colors (morning assembly).
 It is at 08.00 that everyone on board musters to receive navigation updates (where we are, how fast we are going, what day it is etc.), if there are any particular plans for the day in addition to hoisting the flag.
-After colours (around 08.15 to 09.00) we have daily cleaning.
+After colors (around 08.15 to 09.00) we have daily cleaning.
 This involves rinsing the deck with salt water to keep it from rotting, and make sure that all is clean and tidy around the ship.
-A normal day usually includes 4-7 hours of class and 2 hours of physicals (helming, lookout, safety and galley).
-The students also take part in night watch every night.
-In port we spend 50% of our time on organised field studies and the other 50 % on shore leave, where we always buy SIM-cards, eat good food, talk to family and buy snacks.
+A normal day usually includes 4-6 hours of class and 2 hours of physicals (helming, lookout, safety and galley).
+Students are also assigned as idle hands which means that they may be called on to help on deck if needed.
+The students also take part in a 2 hour night watch every night.
+In port we spend half of our time on organized port activities and the other half on shore leave, where we always buy SIM-cards, eat good food, talk to family and buy snacks.
 In addition to that students do all sorts of activities depending on where they are.

 What is the most challenging element of the school?

 Adjusting to a high school at sea can bring with it many challenges.
 Learning to overcome those challenges may be one of the most important values that this school offers..
 The most common challenges are sea sickness, home sickness, time management, adjusting to shared living quarters, climbing aloft (voluntary) and night watch.

 Most students get seasick in the beginning of the year.
 Seasickness is something that passes once you get used to the motion of the sea.
 If you are troubled with motion sickness you should consider bringing motion sickness medication of bandaids.

 Do I need to know how to sail?

 No. Most of our students have never sailed before.
 You will go through a rigorous training when you arrive at the school, and your ability will develop throughout the year.